roufsyed/FreeView/README.md

 ---

-## ⚖️ Disclaimer
+## ⚠️ Important Notes

-* This app is a **client-side Freedium viewer**.
+- This app is a **client-side Freedium viewer**
-* It does not scrape, modify, or host content.
+- It does not scrape, modify, or host content
-* Use responsibly and in compliance with the terms of Medium.com and Freedium.cfd.
+- Use responsibly and in compliance with the terms of Medium.com and Freedium.cfd